Brunei Darussalam country brief

 Australia has a solid Defence relationship with Brunei, with avenues of engagement including strategic dialogue, bilateral military exercises and technical assistance.
 Military exercises conducted with the Royal Brunei Armed Forces include reciprocal army and navy exercises.
 Australia also provides some training and military expertise.

 On 15 February 2005, Australia and Brunei signed a Memorandum of Understanding (MOU) on Cooperation to Combat International Terrorism during the visit to Australia by His Majesty the Sultan of Brunei.
 The MOU provides for cooperation on customs, finance, immigration, intelligence, law enforcement, security and transport.
-During the then Australian Federal Police Commissioner Mick Keelty's visit to Brunei in May 2008, the two countries signed an MOU on combating Transnational Crime and Developing Police Cooperation.
+During the former Australian Federal Police Commissioner Mick Keelty's visit to Brunei in May 2008, the two countries signed an MOU on combating Transnational Crime and Developing Police Cooperation.

-The Second Minister for Foreign Affairs and Trade, Pehin Lim Jock Seng, and Minister for Energy at the Prime Minister's Office, Pehin Yasmin, visited Australia in July 2012.
+Brunei’s Second Minister for Foreign Affairs and Trade, Pehin Lim Jock Seng, and Minister for Energy at the Prime Minister's Office, Pehin Yasmin, visited Australia in July 2012.
 Brunei's Deputy Minister for Defence, Dato Mustappa visited Australia in February 2012.

 Bilateral economic and trade relationship